What is Financial Planning?

 This approach to your financial goals set Planners apart from all other Financial Advisors, who may have been trained only to focus on a particular area of your financial life.

-In addition to being qualified to provide you with general financial planning services, many Financial Planners are also registered as investment advisors or hold insurance licenses that allow them to buy or sell products.
+In addition to being qualified to provide you with general financial planning services, many Financial Planners are also registered as Investment Funds Advisors or hold insurance licenses that allow them to buy or sell products.

 Other planners may have you use more specialized financial advisors to help you implement their recommendations.